Keldo/DevCompressionTool/README.md

  Run DCT.exe

- Look for your .zip and .tar.gz in the publish folder
+ Look for your .zip, .tar.gz and bz2 compressed files in the publish folder

 Your md5sum, sha1sum and sha256sum will be in the publish/hash folder